giuliaischia/giuliaischia.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Civil, Environmental and Mechanical Engineering (Major: Materials, Chemistry and Energy)
+* Ph.D in Civil, Environmental and Mechanical Engineering (Major: Materials, Chemistry and Energy) from University of Trento
-* M.S. in Energy Engineering, 2018
+* M.S. in Energy Engineering, 2018, from University of Trento and Free University of Bolzano-Bozen
-* B.S. in Energy Engineering, 2015
+* B.S. in Energy Engineering, 2015, from Politecnico di Torino

 Visiting research periods
 ======